 The bypass grafts are usually manufactured from an artificial material called Dacron.
-Aorto-bifemoral grafts are sometimes called trouser grafts as they have a small body and two long limbs like a pair of trousers

-What are the benefits of aorto-bifemoral and aorto-femoral surgery?
+What are the benefits of axillo-bifemoral surgery?

-If the main arteries in the abdomen and pelvis (abdominal aorta and/or iliac arteries) become blocked by atheroma (hardening of the arteries) or thrombosis (blood clot) the blood supply to the leg, foot and toes may be severely affected.
+If the leg arteries, become blocked by atheroma (hardening of the arteries) or thrombosis (blood clot) the blood supply to the leg, foot and toes may be severely affected.
 The initial symptoms may be of walking pain in the legs, almost always in the calf but also in the buttock and thigh muscles - this is called intermittent claudication.